TylrPopcorn/Projects-List/README.md

 > **Tip:** Looking for a specific technology?
 Use **`Ctrl + F`** to search for a specific technology.

+``NOTE:``  The projects provided to you are not all meant to be complex but to represent and show the knowledge and understanding of how to use various technologies.

 | # | Project Name                   | GitHub Repository                                           | Description                 | Technologies                 |
 |---|------------------------------------|-------------------------------------------------------------|-----------------------------|------------------------------|